UNIVERSITY STUDENT APARTMENTS

 The Utah Clean Air Act prohibits smoking in public areas and within twenty-five (25) feet of any building entrance, window, or air intake area.

-All smoking materials should be disposed of properly.
+All smoking materials must be disposed of properly.

 Student Apartments investigates all smoking complaints.
 Residents are responsible for ensuring that their visitors and guests abide by this policy.